docksal/addons/pull/README.md

 is set.
 More information on [generating tokens](https://pantheon.io/docs/machine-tokens/) can be found in Pantheon's documentation.

-More information on working with [Docksal with Pantheon](https://docs.docksal.io/tools/terminus).
+More information on working with [Pantheon in Docksal](https://docs.docksal.io/tools/terminus).

 ### Platform.sh